interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Design Goals

-- Should work on mobile and desktop without requiring an extension or special browser.
 - Should be extremely simple for webmasters to use in their site.
 - Backend infrastructure should be optional; should be usable on a static site.
 - Should not require any interaction with the user.